labordynamicsinstitute/ldilab-manual/95-50-setup-bash.md

 :::{admonition} The ICPSR password is *not* your NetID or your CMail/Google password!
 :class: dropdown

 It must be set separately, by invoking the "Forgot Password" functionality.
-See [Setting ICPSR password](setting-icpsr-password) for more details.
+See [openICPSR authentication](openicpsr-authentication) for more details.

 :::